 In 1968, Butler’s Unicorn Press published J.G.
 Ballard’s hilarious pamphlet Why I Want to Fuck Ronald Reagan.
 Written in the style of a scientific white paper, it discussed in agonizing detail the limits of the study subjects desire to engage in various sex acts with the conservative governor of California.

-“Patients were provided with assembly kit photographs of sexual partners during intercourse.
+A quote: “Patients were provided with assembly kit photographs of sexual partners during intercourse.
 In each case Reagan’s face was super imposed upon the original partner.
 Vaginal intercourse with “Reagan” proved uniformly disappointing, producing orgasm in 2% of subjects.
 Axillary, buccal, navel, aural and orbital modes produced proximal erections.
 The preferred mode of entry overwhelmingly proved to be the rectal.
 After a preliminary course in anatomy it was found that caecum and transverse colon also provided excellent sites for excitation.
 In an extreme 12 percent of cases, the simulated anus of post-colostomy surgery generated spontaneous orgasm in 98 percent of penetrations.
 Multiple-track cine-films were constructed of ‘Reagan’ in intercourse during (a) campaign speeches, (b) rear-end auto-collisions with one- and three-year-old model changes, (c) with rear-exhaust assemblies, (d) with Vietnamese child-atrocity victims.”

 Not only was the pamphlet outrageously funny, it also exposed the peeling veneer of stodgy 1950’s moralism.
 The cultural revolution of the 1960’s embraced civil rights, sexual freedom, environmentalism, and free speech, but there were forces at work to hold back the tide.